landlab/landlab/docs/source/development/install/install.rst

 Landlab has a number of dependencies to run, test, and develop with.
 These are described in more detail :ref:`here <dependencies>`.
 We have created a conda environment file which contains everything you will need for development.
-Note that while this environment has everything you'll need to run Landlab and its notebooks, it may not have all of your favorite development tools (e.g., spyder).
-See below for instructions on adding additional things to the environment.

 Read more about
 `conda environments <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments>`_.